Where to eat in Duluth

 Why eat there?
 The food and service are consistently good, and the space is small but comfortable, with a fireplace and large windows overlooking East Superior Street.

-On the first Sunday of the month, it offers a five-course tasting menu for $45.
+On the first Sunday of the month, it offers a five-course tasting menu.
+And during Restaurant Weeks, its menus are among the best deals.

 JJ Astor: The menu is a little more straightforward at this revolving restaurant atop the Radisson on West Superior Street — New York strip, walleye, surf and turf.